-This measure tracks number of commercial motor vehicles involved in injury crashes each year.
+This measure tracks number of commercial motor vehicles involved in injury accidents each year.
 MoDOT uses the information to target educational and enforcement efforts.

 The Missouri State Highway Patrol collects and records crash statistics.
-The data for this measure reflects the number of commercial motor vehicles involved in crashes where one or more people are injured.
+The data for this measure reflects the number of commercial motor vehicles involved in crashes where one or more people are injured as a result of the crash.

-Between 2001 and 2004, the overall number of commercial motor vehicle crashes resulting in injuries decreased.
-In 2005, the trend turned slightly as two more injury crashes than in 2004 occurred.
-The overall downward trend is due to the coordinated safety efforts of MoDOT, the Missouri State Highway Patrol, the Federal Motor Carrier Safety Administration Missouri Division, and the Kansas City and St. Louis police departments.
+Between 2000 and 2004, the number of commercial motor vehicle crashes resulting in injuries decreased.
+The improvement is due to the coordinated safety efforts of MoDOT, the Missouri State Highway Patrol, the Federal Motor Carrier Safety Administration Missouri Division, and the Kansas City and St. Louis Police Departments.
 MoDOT efforts include the installation of larger highway signs, highly reflective pavement markings, cable guardrails, roundabout intersections, incident management alert signs, rumble stripes, and intelligent transportation systems at scales.
 MoDOT also conducts training sessions, regulation compliance reviews, safety audits of new motor carrier firms and truck inspections at terminals and destinations.
-The Missouri State Highway Patrol, St. Louis and Kansas City police departments conduct commercial vehicle roadside inspections to remove unsafe drivers and vehicles from the road.
+The Missouri State Highway Patrol, St. Louis and Kansas City Police Departments conduct commercial vehicle roadside inspections to remove unsafe drivers and vehicles from the road.